 This is the South of France.
-A side of the earth that gets amazing shades of golden sun light, just because.
-The little stones, half mustard and half white, make it for the perfect sight, especially if one ventures into the solitary beaches that surround the town of Cassis, some of them clothing-optional, steps away from tourists.
+A side of the earth that gets amazing shades of golden sunlight, just because.
+The little stones, half mustard and half white, make it for the perfect sight, especially if one venture into the solitary beaches that surround the town of Cassis, some of them clothing-optional, steps away from tourists.

 The enchanting shores of Cassis, and the moments of silence one can experience there, are only for a certain type of travelers.
 A paradise for those who do not mind traveling solo.